pweingardt/mylyn-gitlab/README.md

 ## Usage

-1. Install the plugin obviously (you can use the https://pweingardt.github.com/mylyn-gitlab update site)
+1. Install the plugin obviously (you can use the http://pweingardt.github.com/mylyn-gitlab update site)
 2. Add a new Connector, using the new Gitlab Connector
   1. enter the project URL (something like http(s)://my-gitlab-instance.org/myname/myproject)
   2. enter your usename and your password
   3. **Do not forget to check the "Save Password" checkbox**.
 I don't know how to create a password prompt...
 3. You can now create queries and issues

-If you use https instead of http, be sure you have a valid certificate (that means it is signed by a trusted CA).
-If you don't have a valid certificate (like a self signed certificate), the plugin will not connect.
+If you use https instead of http (and you absolutely should use https), be sure you have a valid certificate.
+That means it is signed by a trusted CA. If you don't have a valid certificate (like a self signed certificate), the plugin will refuse to connect.
 If you want to add your CA certificate to the java keystore, you have to:

-1. find the keystore which is used by your JVM (on my machine it is /opt/java/jre/lib/security/cacerts)
+1. find the keystore which is used by your JVM (on my machine it is /etc/ssl/certs/java/cacerts)
-2. find out the password for the keystore (I think the default is "changeit")
+2. find out the password for the keystore (the default is "changeit")
-3. add the CA certificate to this keystore (root permissions might be necessary) with `keytool -import -alias A-UNIQUE-ALIAS -file YOUR-CA.crt -keystore cacerts`
+3. add the CA certificate to this keystore (root permissions might be necessary) with `keytool -import -alias A-UNIQUE-ALIAS -file YOUR-CA.crt -keystore $PATH_TO_YOUR_KEYSTORE`

 I don't want to ignore ceritificate errors (it is possible though).
 It is not a good way to do those kind of things.

+## Queries

+Say you want to search for open bugs and features (issues that are either features or bugs).
+If you add the labels "bug" and "feature" in the query settings page, the plugin will search for issues, that have *both* labels.
+The plugin will search for issues that are bugs, and *also* features.
+If you want to search for bugs *or* features, you have to use regular expressions: `(bug|feature)` will do the job.

 ## Known issues